jameslawson/device-driver/README.md

     ssh -p 3022 root@localhost  # no longer asks for password
     ```
     The `ssh-copy-id` command will copy your public key to the Centos6 server.
 From now on, when you login
-    with `ssh -p 3022 root@localhost` you will not be asked for a password and instead use you RSA keypair for authentication.
+    with `ssh -p 3022 root@localhost` you will not be asked for a password and instead use your RSA keypair for authentication.